eXascaleInfolab/clubmark/README.md

 ## Functionality
 ### Generic Benchmarking Framework
-- optionally generates or preprocesses datasets using specified executable(s)
+- optionally generates or preprocesses datasets using specified executable(s) (by default uses LFR framework for overlapping weightted networks)
 - optionally executes specified apps with the specified params on the specified datasets
-- optionally evaluates results of the execution using specified executable(s)
+- optionally evaluates results of the execution using specified executable(s) (by default performs NMIs and Q evaluation)

 All executions (stdout/err output) are logged also as resources consumption: CPU (user, kernel, etc.) and memory (RAM RSS).
 Logs are saved even in case of internal / external interruptions and crashes.